TungTuan/E-Wallet/README.md

 # EWallet

-EWallet is an application build with React, Chakra UI, React Hook Form, Valtio and Yup. with some feature such as Multi-step onboarding process, Validation, state management, and Chakra for a good experience
+EWallet is a application built using React, Chakra UI, React Hook Form, Valtio, and Yup.
+These features include a Multi-step onboarding process, advanced validation capabilities, efficient state management using Valtio, and a visually appealing UI powered by Chakra UI.

 ## Prerequisites
   - Node.js (version >= 16.x.x)